rzeczuchy/vanilla-js-todo-app/README.md

 # vanilla-js-todo-app

-Vanilla JavaScript todo app frontend.

-Originally coded in Codepen with a time limit: <https://codepen.io/rzeczuchy/pen/LEpwgEr>

-Uploaded to GitHub for archiving and to make updates in VS Code in the future.
+This is an example todo app coded in vanilla JavaScript.

+The app uses the `localStorage` property to save the todos the user adds to their list.

+Todos can be added, marked as done and removed, and will persist after the page is refreshed or closed.

+Clearing the site data will clear the todo list.